OAGi/Score/docs/user_guide/ScoreUserGuide.rst

    desired user account to update.
 Click the "Login ID" of the desired user.

-   1. Change the fields: Name, Organization, Password, and Admin checkbox as desired.
+   1. Change the fields: Login ID, Name, Organization, Password, and Admin checkbox as desired.

 4. Click the "Update" button.